Pulsar timing in the Galactic Center: Theoretical Framework

 \subsection{Light propagation in a spherically symmetric spacetime}

-For completeness, here we summarise the results we found in \cite{DellaMonica2023d}.
-Relativistic corrections to the photon propagation are of paramount importance when dealing with pulsar timing.
-These corrections are taken into account when null geodesics are integrated.
-Nevertheless, to carry out the integration of the photon path, an appropriate initial condition search has been carried out to identify the right null trajectory connecting the emitter and observer at any epoch or, in other words, to solve the \emph{emitter-observer} problem.
+Relativistic effects on the propagation of photons are of paramount importance when dealing with pulsar timing.
+When null geodesics are integrated to describe the paths of photons, all these effects are automatically included.
+Nevertheless, to carry out the integration of the photon path, an appropriate initial condition search has to be carried out to identify the right null trajectory connecting the emitter and observer at any epoch or, in other words, to solve the \emph{emitter-observer} problem.
 In \cite{DellaMonica2023d}, a numerical methodology has been developed based on the generic asymptotically-flat spherically-symmetric spacetime in Eq. \eqref{eq:spherically_symmetric_space_time}.
 Since one is considering a spherical symmetric spacetime, one can restrict to the equatorial plane $\theta = \pi/2$ though this may not coincide with the plane on which the orbit of the emitting object lies.
 The propagation of the photon on such a plane is then determined by the equation for the polar trajectory of the photon,

 and the differential equation for the coordinate time, $t$, as a function of the radial coordinate, $r$,

 where we have defined